FAQsMAP-Works Questions & Answers

 Q: What type of follow-up will students receive if they choose not to participate in the MAP-Works survey?

 A: Non-participants are considered to be the most at-risk students.
-Staff will focus on connecting with these students after the survey closes on October 1.
+Staff will focus on connecting with these students after the survey closes in October.

 Q: How will staff interact with students who do take the survey?

-A: Staff will reach out to students whose reports indicate the most areas of concern via email, phone calls, and face-to-face interaction in their residence hall and/or classes taught by their academic adviser.
+A: Staff will reach out to students whose reports indicate the most areas of concern via email, phone calls, and face-to-face interaction in their residence halls.

 Q: Has there been any assessment of MAP-Works?